sonalthakkarBerkeley/MIDS_Capstone_Summer2020/package/README.md

 For a full tutorial of how the package is used in Jupyter notebooks, see our Jupyter notebook demo `Demo.ipynb`.

-For a stripped down version of this demo, see `Template.ipynb`.

 ## Testing

 from irrigation30 import __